2012 Chevrolet Camaro review

 Curious how Chevrolet Camaro trims differ?
 Use our side-by-side vehicle comparison to see the differences and similarities

-SS 2WD 2D Convertible
+SS 2D Convertible 2WD

 Standard Features